 "Sir, it's possible this asteroid is not entirely stable."

 - Also in The Empire Strikes Back, the crew of a Star Destroyer go off balance and throw themselves against the wall when all we hear is a sound effect as two Star Destroyer come close to colliding.
 Must be one stable camera on that bridge!

 - Averted in The Mummy Returns - the actors shook a little on set at the start of the movie when the digsite starts to collapse, but the actual camera as-filmed didn't shake at all; the shakes were done in post-production.

 - Mentioned in one of the making-of featurettes for 2012 regarding the early stages of the Biggest Goddamn Earthquake Ever.
-Emmerich specifically wanted to avoid the Star Trek Shake, so he had an entire suburban neighborhood built in segments atop a series of motion-control platforms to fling the actors around for real.
+Emmerich specifically wanted to avoid this trope, so he had an entire suburban neighborhood built in segments atop a series of motion-control platforms to fling the actors around for real.

 - Spaceballs: when the Winnebago runs out of gas, the heroes in the same cockpit are affected by different kind of shakes.
 Barf bounces rapidly up and down, while Lone Starr swings slowly from side to side.

 - Pearl Harbor simulated the shock of a bomb impact by simply having the camera operator shake the camera.
 Watching the behind-the-scenes footage of the scenes with no visible explosions even lets you see the cameraman doing it.

 - Used in the first Harry Potter movie when the Hogwarts letters flood into the Dursleys' living room.

 - This is used to simulate the shockwave of an explosion during Mom and Dad Save the World.
 A making-of featurette included this remark from the director during the filming of the scene (paraphrased):